5 Benefits of Embedded Integration Platforms for SaaS Products

 Writing the code for integrations is the first of many steps to running them in a production environment.
 And, if you are taking a traditional approach to building integrations, you'll need to stand up additional infrastructure (with all that it entails) to make them work.

-You won't need to add infrastructure or the engineers necessary to set up and maintain that infrastructure.
+You won't need to add infrastructure or engineers to set it up and maintain it.
 Instead, you can use those resources to support and enhance your core product.

 Let's look at how an embedded integration platform can benefit your sales cycle – giving you tools to close more deals and do it faster.
 With an embedded integration platform, you can: